alexandremattioli/Build/README.md

-# Build Server Coordination Repository
+﻿# Build Server Coordination Repository

-> ⚠️ **REQUIRED READING FOR ALL BUILD SERVERS:** Before joining the hive or performing any build operations, all build servers MUST read the entire [ShapeBlue Hackerbook](https://github.com/shapeblue/hackerbook).
+> âš ï¸ **REQUIRED READING FOR ALL BUILD SERVERS:** Before joining the hive or performing any build operations, all build servers MUST read the entire [ShapeBlue Hackerbook](https://github.com/shapeblue/hackerbook).
 This document contains critical security, development, and operational guidelines that all nodes must follow.

 > Quick note for operators: if you just tell the agent "follow the instructions", it will execute the exact checklist below automatically.
 The steps are documented here so you don't need to repeat them next time.